Table of Contents_

 If an air filter is kept clean, it is likely the fans will not become dirty, as the filter will pull off any pollutants.
-If the air filter is dirty, however, the fan can also become dirty.
+If you eventually wind up with a dirty air purifier filter, however, the fan can also become dirty.
 In other words, keep that filter cleaned and maintained.
 Each filter type demands its own cleaning process.
 Electrostatic and activated carbon filters should be washed with running water and a microfiber cloth once every month.
 A true HEPA filter typically cannot be cleaned and must be disposed of and replaced every six months to one year, but here are some ways you can clean the HEPA filter.
 After cleaning your air filters, be sure to give them plenty of time to dry before reinserting them into your air purifier.

 Electrostatic and activated carbon filters should be washed with running water and a microfiber cloth once every month.

 Another simple way to keep your air purifier clean, and therefore your blades clean, is to regularly clean your home.
 Air purifiers will draw in dust and other pollutants as they are knocked into the air from a surface.
+Sometimes even tar can get caught in the filters and will accumulate over time, and at that point you’ll need to learn how to clean tar from air purifier filters.
 To avoid this, keep the surfaces as clean as possible (within reason.)
 We recommend dusting all surfaces once every week and taking great care to vacuum regularly.

 If you use an air purifier on a low setting, it will draw in less air and run less of a risk of becoming dirty.
 Experiment with settings on your Dyson Pure Hot & Cold purifier, to find the right one for you and your home in order to help protect against dust, allergens, and harmful viruses.